-Flap pushrod connection inside the cockpit
+• Flaps pushrods connection inside the cockpit

-Take the seats out of the cockpit to reach an access to the flap control lever situated in the central tunnel.
-Connect the pushrod with the flap lever by the pin $\emptyset$ 5mm and spacer + split pin (all parts delivered with the pushrod).
-You can insert the pin $\emptyset$ 5mm via from the bottom side (better accessibility for the spacer and split pin installation).
+Take the seats out of the cockpit to have a better access to the flap steering lever situated in the central tunnel.
+Connect pushrods to the flap lever using the pin $\emptyset$ 5mm and spacer + split pin (all parts delivered attached to the pushrod).
+You can insert the pin $\emptyset$ 5mm from the bottom side (better accessibility for the spacer and split pin assembly).
 Install seats back.

-Aileron pushrod connection inside the cockpit
+• Aileron pushrods connection inside the cockpit

-Screw the pushrod to the control stick until the connection is fully tightened.
-Then loosen it again by the number of turns indicated on the pushrod.
-This ensures correct neutral position of the aileron.
-Secure the connection by the pin $\emptyset$ 5mm and spacer + split pin (all parts delivered with the pushrod).
+Screw the pushrods to the control stick to fully tightened position.
+Then loosen it again by a number of turns indicated on the pushrod.
+This ensures correct neutral position of ailerons.
+Secure the connection with the pin $\emptyset$ 5mm and spacer + split pin (all parts delivered attached to the pushrod).